 APOGEE Observational Strategy

-APOGEE acquires 300 spectra simultaneously in a single observation with a state-of-the-art, cryogenic, near-infrared spectrograph.
+APOGEE acquires 300 spectra simultaneously in a single observation with state-of-the-art, cryogenic, near-infrared spectrographs.
 The actual spectral data acquisition relies upon plugplates, which are aluminum disks placed in the focal plane of the telescope.
 Each plate corresponds to a specific patch of sky and is pre-drilled with holes corresponding to the sky positions of objects in that area.
-One or more unique plates cover a targeted area of the sky is covered by one or more unique plates.
-DR14 presents results for 823 different plugplates in 731 fields.
+One or more unique plates cover a targeted area of the sky.

 For a single star, significant variation in its radial velocity over time indicates the possible presence of a companion.
-Accordingly, the vast majority of APOGEE plug plates are observed multiple times on different nights to allow for the identification of binary star systems as for a particular object, variations in radial velocity over time indicate the (likely) presence of a companion.
-Each one of these observations is called a visit, and visits are identified with a plate number and the MJD (Modified Julian Date) on which that plate was observed.
-As stated above, plates with 3 or more visits are observed with a pre-determined cadence (i.e., the scheduling of multiple visits for a particular sky location over a set timeline).
+Accordingly, the vast majority of APOGEE plug plates are observed multiple times on different nights to allow for the robust monitoring of radial velocity variations.
+A single observation is called a visit, and visits are identified with a plate number and the MJD (Modified Julian Date) on which that plate was observed.
+Plates with three or more visits are observed with a pre-determined cadence (i.e., the scheduling of multiple visits for a particular sky location over a set timeline).

-Each hole on each plate corresponds to one object on the sky.
-The fibers plugged into each hole bring the light from the telescope focal plane to the (pseudo)slit of the spectrograph.
-Thus, each spectrum is also referenced by the number of the fiber (fiberID) at the pseudoslit with which it was collected.
+Each hole on a plate corresponds to a single object on the sky.
+The fibers plugged into the plate holes bring the light from the telescope focal plane to the (pseudo)slit of the spectrograph.
+Accordingly, each object spectrum is also referenced by the number of the fiber (fiberID) at the pseudoslit with which it was collected.
 Plates used by the APOGEE survey have 300 fibers.

 Raw Data Collection

-The APOGEE infrared detectors have the capability to be read “non-destructively”, meaning that the amount of charge per pixel can be detected without affecting that charge.
-This permits the levels on the detectors to be measured during the exposure.
-While readout noise can be significant for a single read of the detectors, the ability to read them multiple times during an exposure allows for a reduction in the net readout noise in the final exposure.
-For APOGEE, the detectors are read in an “up-the-ramp” mode where the detectors are read every 10.7 seconds.
-Thus, a single exposure generally consists of 47 readouts over an exposure time of 500 seconds.
-Because of the multiple readouts, the raw APOGEE data for an exposure are actually in a “data cube”, with two of the dimensions representing the location on the detectors and the third dimension representing the time sequence.
+The APOGEE infrared detectors have the capability to be read "non-destructively," meaning that the amount of charge per pixel can be detected without affecting that charge.
+Thus, the levels in the detectors are measured multiple times within a single exposure.
+While the readout noise can be significant for a single read of the detectors, the ability to read them multiple times during an exposure allows for a reduction in the net readout noise in the final image.
+For APOGEE, the detectors are read in an "up-the-ramp" mode where a read is taken every 10.7 seconds.
+Thus, a single image generally consists of 47 readouts obtained over a total exposure time of 500 seconds.
+Because of the multiple non-destructive reads, the raw APOGEE data are a "data cube," for which two of the dimensions represent the location on the detectors, and the third dimension represents the time within the total exposure.

 Observational Data Products

-If a plate is observed on more than one MJD, in general the fibers will be replugged; thus, even for the same plugplate, a given fiberID on different MJDs may correspond to different objects on the sky, and the same star will generally be observed with a different fiberID at each visit.
+If a plate is observed on more than one MJD, the fibers will be replugged.
+It is possible than an object on the same plug plate will have a different fiberID for different MJDs and, thus, the same star could be observed with a different fiberID at each visit.
 The data products provided by APOGEE survey are fully described, including links to their data models, on Data Access.